Parking Enforced Mon–Fri, 7am–10pm.

 Students wishing to park in student parking lots, must have a valid parking permit.
-A student may purchase a SEMESTER PERMIT, good for the entire school semester at the Admissions Office, and Student Services; or may purchase a DAILY PERMIT, good only for the date of purchase.
+A student may purchase a SEMESTER PERMIT, good for the entire school semester at the Admissions Office, and SAC EAST for $40.00.

-ALL PERMITS MUST BE CLEARLY DISPLAYED in the bottom corner of the drivers side of the front windshild or Hangtag from rearview mirror.
+ALL PERMITS MUST BE CLEARLY DISPLAYED in the bottom corner of the drivers side of the front windsheild or Hangtag from rearview mirror.

 Daily Permits can be purchased for $4.00 in any of the student parking lots from the parking permit dispenser.
-The permit dispensers accept $1.00 bills, nickels, dimes, quarters and $1.00 coins.
-The machines do not give change.
+(Credit/Debit ONLY)

 PARKING is available for official visitors to both Cabrillo campuses upon request from the Sheriff's Office.